matamorphosis/Scrummage/installation/Readme.md

 DATABASE="scrummage"
 USER="scrummage"

-    5. However, the final python script should be run alone, with a username, password, blocked status, and admin fields provided.

-python3 Create_User.py --username admin --password password --admin True --blocked False
+    5. When the script finishes, it should print out the username and database it has created; furthermore, a randomly generated password used.
+Please retain this information and update the config.json file located in the bin/plugins/common/configuration/ directory.
+Provide the details under "postgresql".

     6. Next navigate to the parent directory and then to the bin directory and start the server.